Jeon0001/ImageSynthPipeline/README.md

 # ImageSynthPipeline
-Image Synthesis Pipeline for Creation of dataset with cultural notions.\
+Image Synthesis Pipeline for Creation of dataset with cultural notions.
+(Step 4 for automatic VQA using BLIP model.)
 **Refer Instructions, then Pipeline_Image_Synthesis.ipynb for step by step code.**